-The following is a guest post by Howard Scott, author of Rascal on the Run, who left courtrooms and law offices behind for good.
+The following is a guest post by Howard Scott, author of Rascal on the Run, who left courtrooms and law offices behind for good to help readers find your passion.
 Today he spends about half his time in the Caribbean.
 Despite the financial and social perks of law, he’s never looked back.
 If you’d like to write a guest post for Money Q&A, be sure to check out our Guest Posting Guidelines.

 Want To Leave The Rat Race?
 Start With An Exit Plan.
 Here’s a Lawyer’s Guide to Leaving The Courtroom Behind In Search Of Happiness…